IR MENU

 She is not involved in Yellow Hat’s business execution, etc. She also has no personal, capital, or trade relationship with Yellow Hat.
 As there are no interests between her and Yellow Hat, Yellow Hat has judged that there will be no conflict of interest with general shareholders, and thus selected her as an independent officer and registered her as such with the Tokyo Stock Exchange.

-Yellow Hat has determined that it receives advice from Outside Director Chiemi Kanda as an Outside Director in order to reflect her abundant experience and broad knowledge about law, economy and society as a lawyer in the overall management of Yellow Hat.
+Yellow Hat has determined that it can receive advice from Outside Director Chiemi Kanda as an Outside Director in order to reflect her abundant experience and broad knowledge about law, economy and society as a lawyer in the overall management of Yellow Hat.

 She is not involved in Yellow Hat’s business execution, etc. She also has no personal, capital, or trade relationship with Yellow Hat.
 As there are no interests between her and Yellow Hat, Yellow Hat has judged that there will be no conflict of interest with general shareholders, and thus selected her as an independent officer and registered her as such with the Tokyo Stock Exchange.